skip to main content

 "We will have no further comment at this time as we are working with NFL security to gather more information regarding the incident."

-The NFL Players Association said it is aware of the incident and is relieved to know that Thompson is okay.
+The NFL Players Association said it was aware of the incident and is relieved to know that Thompson is okay.

 Thompson, 28, was not due to play in today's match due to a hamstring injury.